TASSUSA/TASSUSA.github.io/_members/zinat.md

 picture: "picture-1518-1404961093.jpg"
 ---
 #### Background:
-Mrs. Zinat Rahman oversees the human resources and marketing tasks at TASS USA.
+Mrs. Zinat Rahman oversees the human resources and marketing tasks at TASS.
 She has worked as a project investigator to an International Organization and managed 20+ team members.

 #### Education:
 - MA in Demography (Social Statistics), Australian National University, Australia.